pkarsy/CC1101_RF/README.md

 Even then, expect some disturbance from nearby devices.
 For example some garage doors use 433.42MHz +/- unknown ppm

 Another consideration is which ISM band to use: Sould I choose 433 or 868MHz ?
 Both seem to be allowed in Europe.
 Some 868 sub-bands allow 25mW or even 500mW.
 This is actually not good for us, as CC1101 can transmit only 10mW and the module will compete with higher power modules.
-All theese are quite complicated, and probably 433 is a safe bet, at least for Europe.
+Others say that 868 is in fact better, and that 433 is more crowded.
+Note that the antennas do not perform the same on every frequency.
+And finally the rules for frequency and power/time allocation are somewhat complex.
+You have to do your tests to be sure, and read the rules for your country.